 American pool tables, like most American games, encourage speed of play.
 As a result, they’re bigger and have larger pockets, balls, and quicker Nylon clothes.

-It’s a popular misconception that American pool is a simple learning game.
+It’s a popular misconception that the American pool is a simple learning game.
 Long-distance angles across an 8-foot table need a lot of practice and precision.

 You may anticipate a more cerebral game when playing eight-ball on a British pool table.
 Small pockets and flat-sided cushions encourage strategic rather than raw shot power use.
 You may attempt to snooker your opponent on a smaller table by obstructing their shots.